11ty/eleventy/docs/collections.md

 ### Example: Navigation Links with an `active` class added for on the current page

-Comapre the `post.url` and special Eleventy-provided `page.url` variable to find the current page.
+Compare the `post.url` and special Eleventy-provided `page.url` variable to find the current page.
 Building on the previous example:

 ```
 <ul>